op-eyee/tester/README.md

 - [ ] It is a complete list of all work to be done in a Sprint.
 - [ ] Every item has a designated owner.
 - [ ] Each task is estimated in hours.
-- [x] It is the developers’ plan for the Sprint.
+- [x] It is the developers' plan for the Sprint.
 - [ ] It is ordered by the Product Owner.

 ### True or False, The purpose of a Sprint is to produce done increment(s) of product.